Colds, coughs and fevers in children — what parents need to know

 Sore throat in children

-A rapid strep test in clinic confirms or excludes it.
-Treatment is a 10-day course of penicillin (or an alternative in penicillin allergy), which:
+A rapid strep test in clinic confirms or excludes it in children aged 3 and older.
+Routine testing for strep pharyngitis in under-3s is generally not recommended because of the low pre-test probability and the higher rate of incidental strep carriage.
+Treatment (when confirmed) is typically a 10-day course of penicillin (or an alternative in penicillin allergy), which:

 Sore throat with an obvious runny nose, cough, or conjunctivitis is almost always viral and does not benefit from antibiotics.